Characters: Umineko When They Cry Witches

 - Trademark Favorite Food: Dried plums.
 Preferably in her tea.

 - Unholy Matrimony: With Lambdadelta.
+Their favorite pastime is toying with the lives of people.

 - Villainous Breakdown: EP8.
 And it is glorious.